Donald Rumsfeld: Iraq War

 no stockpiles were ever found.
 Bush administration officials also claimed that there was an operational relationship between al-Qaeda and Saddam Hussein.
 A Pentagon Inspector General report found that Rumsfeld's top policy aide, Douglas J. Feith, "developed, produced, and then disseminated alternative intelligence assessments on the Iraq and al-Qaeda relationship, which included some conclusions that were inconsistent with the consensus of the Intelligence Community, to senior decision-makers".

 The job of finding WMD and providing justification for the attack fell to the intelligence services, but, according to Kampfner, "Rumsfeld and Wolfowitz believed that, while the established security services had a role, they were too bureaucratic and too traditional in their thinking."
 As a result, "they set up what came to be known as the 'cabal', a cell of eight or nine analysts in a new Office of Special Plans (OSP) based in the U.S. Defense Department."
 According to an unnamed Pentagon source quoted by Hersh, the OSP "was created in order to find evidence of what Wolfowitz and his boss, Defense Secretary Rumsfeld, believed to be true—that Saddam Hussein had close ties to Al Qaeda, and that Iraq had an enormous arsenal of chemical, biological, and possibly even nuclear weapons that threatened the region and, potentially, the United States".

 On January 22, 2003, after the German and French governments voiced opposition to invading Iraq, Rumsfeld labeled these countries as part of "Old Europe", implying that countries that supported the war were part of a newer, modern Europe.

 Romanian President Ion Iliescu (right) awards the "Star of Romania" decoration to Secretary of Defense Donald H. Rumsfeld.

 After the war in Afghanistan was launched, Rumsfeld participated in a meeting in regard to the review of the Department of Defense's Contingency Plan in the event of a war with Iraq.
 The plan, as it was then conceived, contemplated troop levels of up to 500,000, which Rumsfeld felt was far too many.
 Gordon and Trainor wrote:

 As [General] Newbold outlined the plan ... it was clear that Rumsfeld was growing increasingly irritated.
 For Rumsfeld, the plan required too many troops and supplies and took far too long to execute.
 It was, Rumsfeld declared, the "product of old thinking and the embodiment of everything that was wrong with the military".

 In a press conference at the Pentagon on February 27, 2003, Rumsfeld told reporters after being asked a question that Army Chief of Staff General Eric Shinseki suggested it would take several hundred thousand troops on the ground to secure Iraq and provide stability.
-Is he wrong?.
 Rumsfeld replied "the idea that it would take several hundred thousand U.S. forces I think is far from the mark.
 The reality is that we already have a number of countries that have offered to participate with their forces in stabilization activities, in the event force has to be used."